 Who doesn’t want that?

-Following the trail of tears can lead us to emotions that need to be regulated. and regulating your tears can lead to great experiences in your life.
+Following the trail of tears can lead us to emotions that need to be resolved. and resolving your tears can lead to great experiences in your life.

-I offer Emotional Regulation with TIPI sessions in-person in North Dallas, Tx or on-the-phone.
+I offer Emotional Resolution sessions in-person in North Dallas, Tx or on-the-phone.
 Here is a link to schedule and appointment with me. http://regulatingsense.schedulista.com/